A Rolling Stone journalist‘s biography of SoundCloud sensation XXXTENTACION, murdered in June of 2018

-Rapper Jahseh Dwayne Onfroy, aka XXXTentacion, was gunned down during an attempted robbery on the streets of Deerfield Beach, Florida, at the age of 20, having signed a $10 million record deal with Empire Music just a few months prior.
-A huge success in the world of SoundCloud rap, he achieved stellar levels of success without the benefit of a major label or radio airtime.
-A truly independent artist, XXXTentacion flourished via his passionate and unfettered connection to his fans.
+At the age of 20, rapper Jahseh Dwayne Onfroy-aka XXXTENTACION-was gunned down during an attempted robbery on the streets of Deerfield Beach, FL, mere months after signing a $10 million record deal with Empire Music.
+A rising star in the world of SoundCloud rap, XXXTENTACION achieved stellar levels of success without the benefit of a major label or radio airtime, and flourished via his passionate and unfettered connection to his fans.

 In Look at Me!, journalist Jonathan Reiss charts the tumultuous life and unguarded songwriting of the SoundCloud sensation.
 Unlike most rap on the platform, XXXTENTACION’s music didn’t dwell on money, partying, and getting high.
 He wrote about depression, suicide, and other mental health issues, topics that led to an outpouring of posthumous appreciation from his devoted fanbase.
 It was XXXTENTACION’s vulnerability that helped him stand apart from artists obsessed with being successful and “cool.”
 Yet these insecurities also stemmed from-and contributed to-his fair share of troubles, including repeated run-ins with the law during in his teen years, a disturbing proclivity towards violence, and a prison sentence that overlapped with the release of his first single.
 Through the memories of the people who knew him best, Look at Me! maps out the true story of an unlikely cultural icon and elucidates what it was about him that touched the post-millennial generation so deeply.